ashleycollinge1/Audiophile/Specification/api.md

             "album_name": string:<album_name>,
         }

-3. Create a new TRACK for each track, and associate the TRACK to the ALBUM using the API:
+3. Create a new TRACK for each track, and associate the TRACK to the ALBUM by ID, using the API:

         CREATE /api/track

-        UPDATE /api/album
+        {
+            "album_id": integer:<album_id>
+        }

 ## Reference